How To Transfer Data from a Data Entry Form to a Protected Worksheet in Excel (2025)

 Developer Tab

-Once you click on Visual Basic button or press ALT + 11 as shortcut key, it will open a separate window for Visual Basic for Application.
+Once you click on the Visual Basic button or press ALT + F11 as the shortcut key, it will open a separate window for Visual Basic for Applications (VBA).

-In this project, we have 2 forms and 1 module.
-First form is for data entry and second is for calendar control which we have developed.
-You can find a separate tutorial on this.
+In this project, we have two forms and one module.
+The first form is used for data entry, and the second form is for the calendar control that we developed.
+You can find a separate tutorial explaining the calendar control in detail.

 Project